 Shrimp Dip Recipe

+I hope you all enjoy this shrimp dip recipe passed along to me from my Mama.
+It’s amazing!
 And seriously who can argue with how Mama does things?
 I sure hope one day my son, when presented with a dish, thinks back on the way that mine was made and how it tasted.
 I hope then he remembers the smells of supper in our kitchen while he finished his homework with the usual mingling of onions and garlic cooking on the stove for a base of one recipe or another.
 I hope then when he takes a bite of whatever dish he’s presented with, he immediately thinks mine to be better, whether in actuality it really was superior or whether his memory just lets him think so.

 Which seems like fairly deep thinking over some simple shrimp dip, doesn’t it?